Using Wing with Autodesk Maya

-Then click on the bug icon in lower left of Wing's window and make sure that Passive Listen is enabled.
+Then click on the bug icon in lower left of Wing's window and make sure that Accept Debug Connections is checked.
 After that, you should be able to reach breakpoints by causing the scripts to be invoked from Maya.

 To use the mayapy executable found in the Maya application directory to run Wing's Python Shell tool and to debug standalone Python scripts, enter the full path of the mayapy file (mayapy.exe on Windows) in the Python Executable field of the Project Properties dialog.

 Maya's Python support scripts do not come with source code, but rather only with pyc files.
 Because Wing cannot statically analyze those files, it will fail to offer auto-completion for them unless .pi files are used.
 A set of .pi files generated by the PyMEL project can be found in Maya 2011 or in the PyMEL distribution.